a-revives/a-revives/README.md

 <section>
 <h1>Howdy Friend🤠!</h1>

 <p>I'm a current student reaching my goal as <i>Full-Stack Web Developer</i> at Arizona State University.
-It has been an exciting opportunity to go back to school to learning something new.</p>
+It has been an exciting opportunity to go back to school to learn something new.</p>
 </section>

 <h2>🤔Here is a guessing game</h2>